codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 %}

 This board has 3 environments that correspond to Kubernetes clusters:
- * A Load-testing environment where applications are stress-tested
+ * a Load-testing environment where applications are stress-tested,
- * A Staging environment where smoke tests are performed
+ * a Staging environment where smoke tests are performed, and
- * The production environment where applications go live.
+ * the production environment where applications go live.

 You can see that a Python example app at version 0.2.0 is already in production.
 Version 0.3.0 is awaiting in the staging environment for smoke tests.
 Once it is tested it can be dragged to the production column therefore *promoting* it to production status.